Redfern Aboriginal Tent Embassy: History

 Mundine announced plans to use the land across the road from The Block for a $70 million commercial development, including retail outlets, a gymnasium, and housing for 154 non-Aboriginal students from the nearby University of Sydney.
 He said he still intends to put Aboriginal housing on The Block, but there is no funding to make it happen.
 People are concerned that the plans have changed, but as there is little information available, calls for greater transparency have been renewed.
 Mundine caused outrage by teaming with developer Deicorp, a company whose agents had advertised its new luxury apartments in the area by stating: "The Aboriginals have already moved out, now Redfern is the last virgin suburb close to city, it will have great potential for the capital growth in the near future."

 On 21 February 2015, Mundine's AHC issued eviction notices to the tent embassy inhabitants, telling them they were on private land and that he would get the authorities to remove them.
 The Aboriginal people at the tent embassy vowed to stay.
-In August 2015 the protesters at the tent embassy lost a Supreme court case asking for a possession order for the land.
+In August 2015 the protesters at the tent embassy lost a Supreme Court case asking for a possession order for the land.
 The court instead ruled that the land was the property of the AHC.
 The protesters previously stated they would not vacate until the AHC prioritised affordable housing for Aboriginal people at the location.
-The Tent Embassy claimed victory later that month, when the federal government agreed to spent $70 million on 62 homes for Aboriginal people.
+The Tent Embassy claimed victory later that month, when the federal government agreed to spend $70 million on 62 homes for Aboriginal people.
 The embassy has since been closed and as of July 2017, the site remains fenced off and undeveloped.

-The late Aboriginal activist, Ray Jackson, was a prominent campaigner for the Redfern Aboriginal Tent Embassy, and was a familiar sight there up until his death in April 2015.
+The Aboriginal activist Ray Jackson was a prominent campaigner for the Redfern Aboriginal Tent Embassy, and was a familiar sight there up until his death in April 2015.